What are your credentials?

 I have mostly daytime and occassional evening appointment availability, and appointment times can be somewhat negotiable.
 I offer tele mental health sessions via Doxy.me that is a HIPPA compliant platform for video sessions.

 How long are sessions?

-Individual sessions are 55 - 60 minutes.
-Individual sessions end at the 50 minute mark in order to make the next appointment time and to collect payment.
+Individual sessions range from 30 minutes to 60 minutes.
+All sessions end a few minutes early to make the next appointment time and to collect payment.
 Group sessions are 1 hour 15 minutes.
 “One time only” sessions are 2 to 3 hours with booster sessions being 50 minutes.

 How do I know what my copay is for each session?
 Please phone Peace of Mind Billing to learn your copay.
 The number is 770-559-4349.

 Will our sessions be confidential?

 Counseling is provided on a private and discreet basis.
 All matters remain confidential with the following exceptions: